romot-co/webcodecs-encoder/README.md

 - Clone the repository.
 - Install dependencies: `npm install`
+- The `postinstall` script automatically runs `patch-package` to apply our patch for `@types/dom-webcodecs`, restoring the missing `AudioSampleFormat` definition.
 - Build: `npm run build`
 - Test: `npm test` (this will also generate a coverage report in `./coverage`)
 - Lint: `npm run lint`